Skip to content

 • Mistakes, missing fields, or an unclear sketch can leave the fault undetermined, slowing or complicating the claim.

 For a tiny, undisputed bump it can be enough.
 For anything with real damage or any disagreement, it leaves too much to chance.
+In short, it records what drivers say happened — and when they disagree, all it records is a disagreement.

 The licensed-adjuster report